-- Students with an ensemble requirement may enroll in a secondary ensemble for zero credit. - Students without an ensemble requirement may enroll in one ensemble per semester, by audition, for one credit.
+- 1) Students with an ensemble requirement may enroll in a secondary ensemble for 0 credit. - 2) Students without an ensemble requirement may enroll in one ensemble per semester, by audition, for 1 credit.

 DMA requirements

 Participation in ensemble may be required, as determined by the Doctoral Committee upon recommendation of the studio faculty.